Ashlalala/aajonusnet/md/QNA/Q&A Of May 29, 2011.md

 G: What temperature?
 105?

-A:Well, 102-105.
+A: Well, 102-105.
 If you want to get deep into the lymphatic glands – and they’re big ones, and they’re deep all over – you’re going to melt a little at a time.
 It takes one hour to get to the point where you’re melting it and then another 30 minutes to make a big effect.